 Trust Visit to the Huguenot Museum, Rochester - Thursday 16th April 2026

 Guests of the Trust recently enjoyed a fascinating afternoon visit to the Huguenot Museum in Rochester, celebrating the rich history and craftsmanship of the Huguenot community.
-The event began with a guided tour of the museum’s exhibition led by Dr Tessa Murdoch, whose expert knowledge and engaging commentary brought the displays vividly to life.
+The event began with a guided tour of the museum’s exhibition led by Dr Tessa Murdoch, Chair of Trustees at the Museum, whose expert knowledge and engaging commentary brought the displays vividly to life.
 Attendees gained valuable insight into the cultural influence, artistry, and resilience of the Huguenots, with particular emphasis on their lasting contribution to Britain’s decorative arts.

-Following the tour, guests were treated to a selection of homemade refreshments, providing an opportunity to relax, reflect, and continue conversations inspired by the exhibition.
-The afternoon concluded with a riveting talk on the Huguenot silversmiths, which explored their exceptional skill, innovative designs, and the legacy of their work.
-The talk was both informative and inspiring, deepening appreciation for the craftsmanship and historical significance of these remarkable artisans.
+Following the tour, guests were treated to homemade refreshments, providing an opportunity to continue conversations inspired by the exhibition.
+The afternoon concluded with an informative talk by Dr Murdoch on the Huguenot silversmiths, which explored their amazing skill, innovative designs, and the legacy of their work.

-The visit proved to be an enriching and enjoyable occasion, combining scholarship, hospitality, and shared interest, and was warmly received by all who attended.
+The visit was an enriching and enjoyable occasion, combining scholarship, hospitality, and shared interest, and was warmly received by all who attended.